-- 11.6.1 We take the following steps to minimise or prevent the risk of child-on-child abuse: - Promoting an open and honest environment where children feel safe and confident to share their concerns and worries
+We take the following steps to minimise or prevent the risk of child-on-child abuse:

-- Using assemblies to outline acceptable and unacceptable behaviour - Using RSE and PSHE and other opportunities within the curriculum to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Ensuring that the school is well supervised, especially in areas where children might be vulnerable. - Risk assessments are implemented for individuals where necessary.
+- 15.6.1 Promoting an open and honest environment where children feel safe and confident to share their concerns and worries. - 15.6.2 Using assemblies and curriculum opportunities to outline acceptable and unacceptable behaviour. - 15.6.3 Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities. - 15.6.4 Ensuring that the school is well supervised, especially in areas where children might be vulnerable.

-11.7 Investigating allegations
+15.7 Investigating allegations: